pinax-network/firehose-antelope/README.md

 A collection of resources around Substreams can also be found on [Awesome Substreams](https://github.com/pinax-network/awesome-substreams).

+### Subgraphs

+Although The Graph does not officially support any Antelope chains yet, it's possible to write Subgraphs based on Substreams and set up your own Graph node.
+You can find an example [here](https://github.com/pinax-network/eosio.token-subgraph) on how to achieve this.

 ## For Operators

 Please have a look at the documentation [here](https://firehose.streamingfast.io) on how to set up your own Firehose &